gazbert/bxbot-ui/README.md

 1. Run `npm install` to install the dependencies - you'll only need to do this once, unless the versions are updated in the [`package.json`](./package.json).
 1. To start the app: `npm start` - a browser window should open with the app up and running...
-1. To stop the app, Ctrl-C from the command line.
+1. To stop the app, `CTRL-c` from the command line.

 ### Jasmine Unit Tests